metosin/ring-swagger-ui/README.md

-# ring-swagger-ui
+# Ring-Swagger-UI

-Packaged version of [Swagger-UI](https://github.com/wordnik/swagger-ui) for ring-based clojure web-apps.
+Jar-packaged version of [Swagger-UI](https://github.com/wordnik/swagger-ui) for ring-based clojure web-apps (and other JVM apps).

 ## Usage